 In this article, we’ll have a look at how you can register your own domain name.
 We’ll also cover any other related matters starting from how to choose the correct name up to how you can make your domain name more visible on the Internet.

 Many of the top options even include a free domain and an add-on option for domain privacy.
-For help in finding the right service for your needs, our web-hosting service buyer’s guide is there to get you started.

 Some Domain Terms

 Before we go any further, let us have a look at a few terms we will mention often in this article.

 - TLD: the top-level domain is the part of the name that comes after the dot (“.”).
 In the case of https://www.cloudwards.net “net” would be the TLD.

 - gTLD: generic top-level domains are those that do not belong to any country.
 Examples include .com, .net, .org, .biz and .info.